 Manage tenants in Site Management

 When logging into LoadRunner Enterprise as a Site Management user, you have access to the Site Management console where you can define and manage all shared spaces (tenants).
-The Site Management console is not visible to users with admin or user roles.

 Tip: See the LoadRunner Enterprise video gallery for a video on tenant administration.